Emersonandrey11/Digital-Guitar-Stompbox/README.md

 ## Flanger Step response
-A video of flanger step response can be found in the "flanger step response video" in this repository.
+A video of flanger step response can be found in the "step_response_flanger" in this repository.

 ## There's a file that explain all the senior project presented in portuguese